Arizona Border Security and Community Recovery Act

 23-392.
 Enhanced enforcement unit; rural outreach and visa holder protections

-A. The industrial commission shall establish and fund a dedicated agricultural and seasonal worker enforcement unit.
+A. The industrial commission shall establish and fund a dedicated Labor Standards Enforcement Unit.

 B. The unit shall: